 We recommend using a sense of urgency when requesting transcripts from your university, as the turnaround time can vary from school to school.

 Three essays are required.
 Submit your essays within the online application.
 The essay prompts are:

-Please describe why you feel the hybrid format of DPT education at USC would provide a successful environment for you to complete the rigorous DPT degree.
-Include any personal experiences, learning styles or individual preferences that will support your success in the hybrid program.
-(4,500 characters)
+3. Please describe why you feel the hybrid online/on-campus model of DPT education at USC would provide a successful environment for you to complete the rigorous Doctor of Physical Therapy degree.
+Include any personal experiences, learning styles, or individual preferences that will support your success in the hybrid program.